This page covers a brief overview of Rod Martin, Jr., the website, and his pen name, Carl Martin.

 About the Website

-This site is one of nearly two dozen created by Rod Martin, Jr. The purpose of this site is to discuss two key areas of interest:
+This site is one of nearly two dozen created by Rod Martin, Jr. The purpose of this site is to showcase his writing talent and knowledge, and to inform potential clients.
+His interests cover a broad range of topics that can be distilled down into four key groups:

 - Spiritual understanding.
 Why would a scientist write about such things?
 Because spirit is part of our reality and, it seems, the controlling factor in both halves of our universe.
 Those who dismiss such things merely because they’ve never seen or felt spirit or spiritual effects, do not deserve to be called “scientist.”
 Why?
 Because they are using a logical fallacy (argument to ignorance) and remain blinded by their own arrogance.
 These are not the traits of a true scientist.
 We all need restraint and humility before we can discover new things.